guiperry/Agentify/Netlify-Migration.md

-# Netlify Migration Plan: Event-Driven Architecture with SSE
+# Netlify Migration Plan: Event-Driven Architecture with SSE and HTTP

 ## Overview

-This document outlines the comprehensive migration plan to transform all mock implementations into production-ready code and migrate WebSocket/Next.js dev server functionality to Netlify Functions using **Server-Sent Events (SSE)** and **real-time validation**.
+This document outlines the completed migration from WebSocket to hybrid Server-Sent Events (SSE) and HTTP architecture using Netlify Functions and Supabase authentication.

+Key Architecture:
+- SSE for receiving real-time updates (unidirectional from server)
+- HTTP POST for sending messages and commands
+- Supabase for authentication and data persistence

-## 🎯 Migration Goals
+## ✅ Migration Goals (Completed)

-1. **Transform Mock → Production**: Convert all mock implementations to real, production-ready functionality with actual validation
+1. **Transform Mock → Production**: All mock implementations converted to production-ready functionality
-2. **Event-Driven Architecture**: Replace WebSocket with Server-Sent Events and validation endpoints
+2. **Event-Driven Architecture**: WebSocket successfully replaced with Server-Sent Events
-3. **User Authentication**: Implement Supabase authentication for secure, user-specific functionality
+3. **User Authentication**: Supabase authentication fully implemented
-4. **Cost-Effective**: Eliminate polling in favor of event-driven communication
+4. **Cost-Effective**: Polling eliminated in favor of event-driven communication
-5. **Real-Time Experience**: Maintain smooth UX with SSE for compilation logs and real validation
+5. **Real-Time Experience**: Smooth UX maintained with SSE streams

 ## 📋 Phase 1: Mock to Production Transformation